Photoswitch: Energy storage

 Due to one of the photoisomers being more stable than the other, isomerization from the stable to metastable isomer results in a conversion of light energy into free energy as a form of a chemical potential and has applications in storing solar energy.

-Mercocyanine has been shown to shuttle protons across a polymeric membrane upon irradiation with light.
+Merocyanine has been shown to shuttle protons across a polymeric membrane upon irradiation with light.
 When UV and visible light were irradiated upon opposites sides of the membrane, a storage potential and pH gradient were generated.